zwave-js/node-zwave-js/packages/cc/cc.api.md

 //
 // @public (undocumented)
 export type EncapsulatingCommandClass = CommandClass & {
-    constructor: EncapsulatingCommandClassStatic;
     encapsulated: EncapsulatedCommandClass;
 };

-// Warning: (ae-missing-release-tag) "EncapsulatingCommandClassStatic" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface EncapsulatingCommandClassStatic {
-    // (undocumented)
-    new (applHost: ZWaveApplicationHost, options: CommandClassOptions): EncapsulatingCommandClass;
-    // (undocumented)
-    encapsulate(applHost: ZWaveApplicationHost, cc: CommandClass): EncapsulatingCommandClass;
-}

 // Warning: (ae-missing-release-tag) "EndpointAddress" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //